Signed in as:

 Whether Georgia has low or high unemployment rates, employers have difficulty filling empty positions.
 GPP presents employers with the opportunity to train their own future workforce.
 Many GPP students will stay in the community after high school graduation and become the area’s workforce.
 Employers that participate in GPP will be one step ahead and already have trained employees.

 3. Are there business incentives for participation in GPP?

 · Many GPP students may qualify for the Work Opportunity Tax Credit (WOTC) for employers.
 Also, Federal Bonding is available at no cost to employers which provides limited liability coverage for employees who can’t otherwise be bonded.
 More info can be found at www.gdol.ga.gov

 · Creation of a skilled workforce for your organization and others in the community.

 · Your company will be making a real difference in the economy of your community and Georgia while increasing the financial stability of your organization.

-4. Why is GPP is a “Win-Win” for everyone?
+4. Why is GPP a “Win-Win” for everyone?
 GPP is not charity, but instead a win-win for employers, schools, communities and students.
 Employers gain skilled workers who are productive and profitable.
-Schools gain students that stay in school and the drop-out rate is reduced.
+Schools gain students who stay in school and the dropout rate is reduced.
 Communities gain productive citizens and better economies.
 Students gain high school degrees, real-world skills and hope for their futures.

 5. Can employers participate in GPP without having student employees?
 Yes!
 Each community has financial challenges to successful implementation of the program.
-Examples include the cost of transporting students to the worksites and the cost for students to participate in REAL Skills Days and GPP Leadership Day at the Capitol.
+Examples include the cost of transporting students to the worksites and the cost for students to participate in REAL Skills Days.
 Organizations not conducive to having student employees can underwrite these local costs.
 Donations can be made to your local school system for use with their GPP program or to the Georgia Foundation for Public Education (GFPE) at www.gfpe.org/ and designate that the donation is for GPP.